dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 3 - While loops

-Another way to loop over all the contents of an array in javaScript would be to use a while loop, or any of the other loop options.
+Another way to loop over all the contents of an array in javaScript would be to use a while loop.
+While loops have many advantages compared to the array forEach method or any other such method like array map.
+For example different expressions can be used to step an index variable that is used to get an element in an array, so that I can just get every other element in an array rather than all of them.
+In addition keywords such as break and continue can be used to skip things completely.
+Another thing about loops is that I am not defining logic in a method so I can use the return keyword in the body of the logic in the while loop if it is in the body of a function.
+Yet another advantage is that while loops can often prove to be a little faster then array for each when it comes to benchmark testing.

 ```js
 var arr = [1, 2, 3],